MeRichard123/RichSnippits/README.md

 For more info about contributing visit: https://richsnippits.surge.sh/

 # Thank you to all the contributors
-You will find yourself on the [contributions wall](https://richsnippits.surge.sh/contributors/)
+You will find yourself on the [contributions wall](https://richsnippits.surge.sh/contributors/) <br />
-NOTE: You may not be there straight after merge because the GitHub API needs soem time to update :)
+NOTE: You may not be there straight after merge because the GitHub API needs some time to update :)